albumentations-team/albumentations/README.md

 If you want to use Albumentations for a specific task such as classification, segmentation, or object detection, refer to the [set of articles](https://albumentations.ai/docs/#getting-started-with-albumentations) that has an in-depth description of this task.
 We also have a [list of examples](https://albumentations.ai/docs/examples/) on applying Albumentations for different use cases.

 ### I want to know how to use Albumentations with deep learning frameworks
-We have [examples of using Albumentations](https://albumentations.ai/docs/#examples-of-how-to-use-albumentations-with-different-deep-learning-frameworks) along with PyTorch and TensorFlow 2.
+We have [examples of using Albumentations](https://albumentations.ai/docs/#examples-of-how-to-use-albumentations-with-different-deep-learning-frameworks) along with PyTorch and TensorFlow.

 ### I want to explore augmentations and see Albumentations in action
 Check the [online demo of the library](https://albumentations-demo.herokuapp.com/).
 With it, you can apply augmentations to different images and see the result.
 Also, we have a [list of all available augmentations and their targets](#list-of-augmentations).